michauhl/RBPBench/README.md

 [![Bioconda](https://anaconda.org/bioconda/rbpbench/badges/version.svg)](https://anaconda.org/bioconda/rbpbench)

-RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RBP binding motifs.
+RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
 RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif co-occurrence analysis, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.